diem/website/docs/welcome-to-libra.md

 The documentation discusses:

+- Where to learn about new technology, such as the Libra protocol, the Move language, and the **Libra Byzantine Fault Tolerance (LibraBFT) consensus** protocol.
 - How to experiment with the prototype firsthand by [sending transactions](https://developers.libra.org/docs/my-first-transaction) to the testnet.
-- Where to learn about new technology, such as the Libra protocol, the Move language, and the **Libra Byzantine Fault Tolerance (LibraBFT) consensus** protocol.
 - How to be part of the community built around this new payment system.

 <blockquote class="block_note">
 Note: The Libra protocol and APIs are not final.
 One of the key tasks in evolving the prototype is formalizing the protocol and APIs.
-We welcome experimentation with the software on the testnet, but developers should expect that work may be required to publish applications using these APIs.
+We welcome experimentation with the software on the testnet, but developers should expect that protocols and APIs may change.
 As part of our <a href="https://libra.org/en-US/blog/">regular communication</a>, we will publish our progress towards stable APIs.
 You can also stay up to date on the latest developments by <a href="https://developers.libra.org/newsletter_form">signing up</a> for our developer newsletter.
 </blockquote>

+### The Libra Protocol

+The Libra protocol implements a cryptographically authenticated database to record accounts and their balances.
+The database stores a ledger of programmable resources, such as Libra Coins.

+The Libra Blockchain uses a new smart contract language called Move, which was developed specifically for the Libra network.
+To allow for the flexibility to meet new requirements over time, we chose to implement as much of the Libra protocol as possible in Move, leading to fast, easy, and secure development.

+The database is maintained by a distributed network of validator nodes that follow the LibraBFT consensus protocol.
+The protocol can tolerate up to one-third of the validator nodes being compromised and still guarantee consistency in processing transfers of Libra Coins.
+As part of the LibraBFT protocol, the validator nodes generate cryptographic signatures, attesting to the state of the Libra Blockchain.
+The Libra Blockchain uses a Merkle tree data structure to allow any user, anywhere in the world, to combine the cryptographic signatures of the validator nodes with a small piece of data — known as a “proof” — to get an authenticated record of any transaction on the Libra Blockchain, knowing that the transaction can never be changed or reversed.

 ### Move: A new blockchain programming language